AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Conclusions and discussions

 In the Siegel upper half space, various handlebodies are characterized by different period matrices.
 The off-diagonal elements are interpreted as the interactions between different wormholes or between the parent universe and the wormholes.
 Under the dilute wormhole gas approximation, the interactions between different wormholes are small.
 However, this does not imply that the interactions between the parent universe and the wormholes are also necessarily small.
 To simplify the tunneling action, we assume that the interactions among different wormholes are significantly smaller compared to the interactions between the parent universe and the wormholes.

-Different handlebodies can be interpreted as various genus fluctuations.
-We show that the genus fluctuations are more likely to occur in AdS$_{3}$ spacetime with a more negative cosmological constant.
-We find that the fatter wormhole is easier to be created than the thin wormhole.
-The summation over different genus fluctuations involves an integration in the Siegel upper half space.
+Different handlebodies can be interpreted as various BWFs.
+We show that BWFs are more likely to occur in AdS$_{3}$ spacetime with a more negative cosmological constant.
+We find that smaller wormholes are easier to create.
+The summation over different BWFs involves integration in the Siegel upper half space.
 We demonstrate that the integral domain is a subspace of the fundamental domain of the modular group $\mathrm{Sp}(2g, \mathbb{Z})$ in the Siegel upper half space.
 Upon completing the integration, we obtain the tunneling rate from the genus zero spacetime state to the high genus spacetime state.
-We find that as the genus number increases, the tunneling rate decreases rapidly.
-Thus, the primary fluctuations are the one genus fluctuations.
-Taking into account the genus fluctuations, the vacuum decay rate will increase.
+We find that as the genus increases, the tunneling rate decreases rapidly.
+Thus, the primary fluctuations are the genus one fluctuations.
+Taking into account the BWFs, the vacuum decay rate will increase.
 In our model, despite there being two unfixed parameters, we have demonstrated that the specific values of these parameters do not affect any qualitative results.